-The following information was prepared for our planning appeals.
+The following information was prepared for our planning appeals for the initial 5 year temporary permission at Greenham Reach which was granted in April 2013.
 Our appeals were against Mid Devon District Council's decision to refuse planning permission for our proposed affordable smallholdings for new entrants to ecological farming at Greenham Reach.
 The appeals were heard by Planning Inspector Jessica Graham who was assigned by the Planning Inspectorate.

 The references for our appeals are: